-My father, Bill Williams served throughout WW1 and joined some thirty others on the first Ordnance Officers Course following the war.
+My father, Bill Williams was Controller of Ordnance Services in WW2.
+He had served throughout WW1 and joined some thirty others on the first Ordnance Officers Course following the war.
 Shortly after the course ended, the Duke of York visited and a photograph was taken.
 I'm sure Bill would have looked at it most days.

 Bill would have remembered Dicky Richards, his friend and rival over so many years.
 They had met in France in 1916, at St Venant, when Dicky commanded an ammunition train and when Bill was Ordnance Officer to the 19th Division, Les Papillons, under his hero, General Tom Bridges.
 Bill remembered Dicky as the life and soul of the course.
 He would also have remembered Charles de Wolff, ‘Wolffy’, for they and their young wives had shared digs in Blackheath from where they travelled daily to Woolwich.
 Bill definitely would have remembered his bicycle, and how Wolffy had played a practical joke by placing a drawing pin, sharp side up, on the bicycle seat; and how he, Bill, did not flinch.